oes170611-netizen/legal/terms-of-service.md

 ## Liability

 You agree that the NutriCore team is not liable to you or any third party for damages of any kind resulting from your use of the Services, inability to access your data, or unauthorized access to your account or data.
-We are also not liable for damages related to third-party services we integrate with (e.g., Groq, ChromaDB, Railway, AdMob) that are outside our direct control.
+We are also not liable for damages related to third-party services we integrate with that are outside our direct control.

 Nothing in these Terms is intended to provide medical advice.
 NutriCore's calorie, macro, and activity estimates are informational only and are not a substitute for professional medical or nutritional advice.
 Consult a qualified professional before making significant changes to your diet or exercise routine, especially if you have an existing health condition.